-Brands now treat short-form clipping the way they treat paid media: a measurable acquisition channel with a CPM, a target, and a creative-iteration loop.
-This is the Verge Clips playbook for running brand clipping campaigns that actually return CAC.
+Brand clipping as a measurable acquisition channel: CPM, view target, creative-iteration loop.
+The Verge Clips playbook for campaigns that return CAC.

 Why brands clip